 I’d been seeing this book around, and WITCHES so of course I had to request it on NetGalley, because, why not?
 I think that this book was good, and I am struggling to put my thoughts into words in regards to how I felt about the book.

 This was witches done right.
 This was demons done right.
 This was the whole package of evil goodness that I love and is my cup of tea.
-It was also…pretty much in my wheelhouse of everything I could ever want in a book?
-Like, this book was magnificent and I am obsessed with it now.
-I need ALL the merch and good stuff that comes along with it.

 This sequel!
 I am finally reading it!
 And I am so excited because I LOVED the first book!
 Much like the first book this was a four star read for me.
 There were a lot of things about this book I enjoyed!
 In some ways I liked parts of this better than the first book, and parts of the first book better than this one.
 It is so hard not to compare them because I feel like they both follow a similar formula that really works for this series overall.
 There was nothing overly negative that I have to say about this book.